Living on Shapinsay

 Island life has it’s drawbacks, but I think, most of us that live here would agree, that the benefits far outweigh those!
 The long Summer nights are when you wonder to yourself why anyone would want to live anywhere else!

 The sense of Community in the isles, Shapinsay being no exception, is like nowhere else.
 Because we have such a small community, everyone knows everyone and for the most part, it’s very tight knit and welcoming, with a helping hand always there when you need it.

-The Community is normal a thriving, hive of activity, and post-covid, it’s just starting to pick things back up again!
-Throughout the year there are so many activities from dinner dances, to barbecues, coffee afternoons, bingo, table top sales, ceilidhs, the list goes on.
-In the hall there are activities from dancing, to badminton, carpet bowls to music club.
-In the Boathouse there’s a writing group, a drawing group and film club, a knitting group and more!
+The Community is a thriving, hive of activity, with things, post-covid, starting to pick back up again to almost pre-pandemic vigour!
+Throughout the year there are so many activities from dinner dances, to barbecues, coffee afternoons, bingo, table top sales, ceilidhs, sports days, cattle shows, stock judging, ploughing matches, the list goes on.
+In the hall there are activities from dancing, to badminton, carpet bowls to music club, there’s a felting club, a film club, a knitting group and more!
 There is no need to ever be bored when you live on Shapinsay.

 If you aren’t into socialising or organised activities, there are plenty beach walks and private spaces to walk, you can enjoy sea swimming, kayaking, fishing, and so much more.